- How not to annoy or get annoyed by others on holiday

 Florence – 3 days

-Spend the next three days immersing in art in the jewel of capital.
+Spend the next three days immersed in art in the jewel of Italy.
 Florence is the epitome of the Renaissance with the distinctive Duomo and the Palazzo Vecchio.

 There are enough works of art in its museums that would take you days, if not weeks, to see.
 And if you want to stretch your legs, a walk along the Arno River or up Piazza Michaelangelo would give you an unparalleled view.